lee-lindley/app_read_xlsx/README.md

 PL/SQL objects do not automatically call a destructor method.
 Shame.

 This method deletes rows from *as_read_xlsx_gtt* for this spreadsheet as identified by the context number.
-Removes the context number from the collection maintained in a session level package global variable.
+Also removes the context number from the collection maintained in a session level package global variable.

 If you have a long running session that handles multiple spreadsheet inputs, this provides a way to keep the memory and temporary table sizes from growing unbounded.
 You can also call it if you are a neat freak.